 Stacking Methods

 The most stable configuration places the first kayak right-side up with the second kayak upside-down on top.
-This creates an interlocking fit.
+This creates an interlocking fit that prevents shifting during transport.

 Position the bottom kayak normally on your rack.
 Place the second kayak upside-down with its bow pointing the opposite direction.
-This distributes weight evenly.
+This distributes weight evenly and reduces wind resistance.

 How to Tie Two Kayaks Together?